oleiade/trousseau/README.md

 * Support for GDrive remote storage
 * Support for Dropbox remote storage

-* In a further future I might add truecrypt encryption
+* In a further future I might add TrueCrypt encryption

 <div class="section-break"></div>
 ## Contribute

 * Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
 * Fork the repository on GitHub to start making your changes to the **master** branch (or branch off of it).
-* Write tests which shows that the bug was fixed or that the feature works as expected.
+* Write tests which show that the bug was fixed or that the feature works as expected.
 * Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to AUTHORS.